natepisarski/jungledave2/README.md

 There is no winning, only Zuul.

 # Tech Stack
 Jungle Dave is written in React.
-The ultimate goal is to have Jungle Dave to exhibit the most progressive tech stack possible.

-I assume that before this is all over, JD2 will use:

-* ReasonML / React (rendering)
-* Rust + WASM (collision detection)
-* AWS EKS (devops)
+It's not the most efficient way to render the game, but it's what I wanted to build it in so... 🤷‍♂️

 # License
 This project can be used under the terms of the MIT license, which goes as follows: